-As you may know, I run a YouTube channel where I often talk about the various tools, products, apps, and services that I use in my business.
-I also produce quite a few
+As you may know, I run a growing YouTube channel where I often talk about the tools, products, apps, and services that I use in my business.

 Blogging is still considered the best form of online content marketing, and rightly so.
 Over 50% of marketers have made blogging their number one priority!

-Why do you think that is?
+And why do you think that is?

-Because over 90% of consumers say that online reviews have impacted their buying decisions!
+Of course, because over 90% of consumers say that online reviews have impacted their buying decisions!

 That says it all, right?

-Again, you don’t need to be a professional blogger or expert copywriter to create informative and educational product reviews that will convert into
+Again, you don’t need to be a professional blogger or copywriter to create informative and educational product reviews that will convert into

 I’m sure you’ve heard of a list post, right?